 Treacher Collins syndrome is a condition that affects the development of bones and other tissues of the face.
-The signs and symptoms of this disorder vary greatly, ranging from almost unnoticeable to severe.
+The signs and symptoms of this syndrome vary greatly, ranging from almost unnoticeable to severe.
 Most affected individuals have underdeveloped facial bones, particularly the cheek bones, and a very small jaw and chin.
 This condition is also characterized by absent, small, or unusually formed ears and half have hearing loss.
 This condition affects an estimated 1 in 50,000 people.

 For more information please visit: